curateteaching/digitalpedagogy/keywords/blogging.md

 project.
 This annotation focuses on the scaffolded "Online Assignments."
 The blogging assignments are analytical in nature, and in aggregate constitute the largest component of the course grade (36%, or 4 pts. each for nine posts).
-A preliminary assignment allows students to acclimate to the blogging style and expectations, and then each subsequent prompt offers context and explicit instructions about what the post should include.
+Swafford includes step-by-step tutorials designed to help students learn how to compose in a blog interface, to acclimate to the blogging style and expectations.
+Each subsequent prompt offers context and explicit instructions about what the post should include.

 The Blogging Rubric is clearly articulated: evaluation is on a